Namma Metro: Revenues

-The following table shows annual ridership and farebox revenue of Namma Metro since inception.
+Note: The following table shows annual ridership and farebox revenue of Namma Metro since inception.
+The passenger count is calculated from average daily passenger count.

 Infrastructure

 Rolling stock

-BMRC procured 150 metro coaches for fifty 3-car train sets in DMC-TC-DMC formation for Phase l of Namma Metro from BEML - Hyundai Rotem at a cost of Rs 1,672.50 crore (Rs 16.72 billion).
-Coach specifications were as follows.
-Dimensions: Length-20.8m, Width-2.88m, and Height-3.8m.
+BMRC procured 150 metro coaches for fifty three-car train sets in DMC-TC-DMC formation for Phase l of Namma Metro from BEML – Hyundai Rotem, at a cost of Rs 1,672.50 crore (Rs 16.72 billion).
+Coach specifications were as follows: length 20.8m, width 2.88m, and height 3.8m.
 Each coach had a seating capacity of about 50 and standing capacity of 306 (basis 8 per sqm).
 Thus, each train had a capacity of about 1000.
 Traction is through four 180 kW motors in each motor coach.
 The trains have a maximum speed of 80 kmph and axle load of 15 tonnes.
 The trains operate on 750V DC with third rail bottom power collector system.
 Features include stainless steel body fully air-conditioned coaches, longitudinal bank of wide seats, wide vestibules between coaches, non-skid and non-slip floor surfaces, wi-fi enabled, four wide passenger access doors on each side, wide windows, automatic voice announcement system and electronic information and destination display system.

-Thus, initial operations began with 3-coach trains.
+Initial operations began with three-coach trains.
 Each train had a capacity of 1000 passengers.
-As loads increased with increasing ridership, all trains were converted to six coaches.
+As ridership increased, all trains were converted to six coaches.

 The first train set made a trial run in December 2010.
 In early 2017, BMRC floated tenders for an additional 150 coaches to convert all trains to 6 coach trains on the two Phase 1 routes.
 On 27 March 2017, BEML announced that it had won an ₹1,421 crore contract to supply the coaches.
 The first six car train was introduced on the Purple Line on 23 June 2018.
 By January 2020, all trains had been converted to six coaches.

 Free Wi-Fi service was made available to commuters on 31 July 2013.
 Passengers also have emergency voice communication with train staff through a speaker system.
 Passengers are provided with a call button to communicate with the driver or control center during an emergency.

+Phase 2/2A/2B

+216 coaches for the Yellow Line as well as extensions of the Purple and Green Lines will be delivered by CRRC Nanjing Puzhen in partnership with Titagarh Wagons, with 204 of 216 coaches to be built in India.
+BMRCL awarded a contract to BEML to supply 318 coaches (53 trainsets with six coaches each) in August 2023 valued at 3,177Cr.132 coaches (22 trainsets) will be deployed on the Pink Line, while 222 coaches (37 trainsets) will be deployed on the Blue Line.

+On 31 August 2024 BEML revealed the design of upcoming rolling stock for the Pink Line and Blue Line.
+The first prototype is expected to be rolled out by early 2025.
+The coaches for the Blue Line will have specially designed luggage racks for passengers since the Blue Line connects to Kempegowda International Airport.